5u623l20/awesome-tmux/README.md

 - [tmux-fzf-session-switch](https://github.com/thuanOwa/tmux-fzf-session-switch) Easy way to switch, when you have a ton of sessions.
 - [tmux-keylocker](https://github.com/TheSast/tmux-keylocker) Lock away your tmux keybinds temporarely.
 - [tmux-menus](https://github.com/jaclu/tmux-menus) - Popup menus to help with managing your environment.
-- [tmux-modal](https://github.com/whame/tmux-modal) - Execute complex tmux commands in just a few keystrokes with a modal mode that is designed to be efficient, easy to remember and comfortable.
 - [tmux-mouse-swipe](https://github.com/jaclu/tmux-mouse-swipe) - Switch Window or Session by clicking right mouse button and swiping.
 - [tmux-notify](https://github.com/rickstaa/tmux-notify) A plugin to notify you when processes are finished.
 - [tmux-thumbs](https://github.com/fcsonline/tmux-thumbs) A lightning fast version of tmux-fingers written in Rust, copy/pasting tmux like vimium/vimperator